With just 5 ingredients, this refreshing Strawberry Cucumber Salad is super simple! Check out my video below.👇

 How long do canned foods last?

 So what about other foods?
 According to the Canned Food Alliance, canned goods are good for at least 2 years after purchase.
-For quality, Kraft Foods suggests keeping salad dressing for three months; mayonnaise, two months; mustard, six to eight months and ketchup one month or longer.
+Typically, salad dressing keep for 3 months in the refrigerator; mayonnaise, two months; mustard, six to eight months and ketchup one month or longer.
 Soy sauce can be kept for many months in a cool, dark place.
 Tabasco sauce lasts for five years under the same conditions.
 And the Vinegar Institute claims that vinegar lasts indefinitely.

 How to store nuts and seeds

 The freezer is the best place for seeds and nuts.
 Cold temperatures protect seeds and nuts from rancidity.
 Take them out about 30 minutes before you are ready to cook.
 They can be frozen, for a year or two if kept airtight.